This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Chain Surveying”.

 Explanation: Gunter’s chain is also called surveyor’s chain and is 66ft long.
 It consists of 100 links, each being 0.6 ft.
 Eighty Gunter’s chain corresponds to 1 mile.

 Explanation: Ranging is used to locate intermediate points.
 They are marked using ranging rods.
-It is done when survey line is very long and marks are required to distinguish the line.
+It is done when a survey line is very long and marks are required to distinguish the line.

 6. The biggest of the survey line is called: